Tmee/lesson_plans/ruby_04-apis_and_scalability/real_time_applications_with_node.markdown

 const client = redis.createClient();
 ```

 Now, we'll connect to the channel `community`.
-The app we will use to talk to our npm app will try to publish to a community channel by default.
-Remember you'll need to be inside the function that has access to the socket:
+The app we will use to talk to our Express app will publish to a community channel by default.
+Remember the following code needs to be inside the function that has access to the socket:

 ```js
 client.subscribe("community");